fdamorejohann/CMPM163Labs/README.md

 for my custom city, I based it off of settlers of catan, and wanted to create a map with random resouce placement.
 Inspiration : ![](/photos/catan.png)
 video showing map: https://drive.google.com/file/d/1ZgMFXDs0kQtQTE_8RSYlOGV-JDrZVsO1/view?usp=sharing

+My parter did part 2, and for the creative section he did a mud and stone style map with differenc colors for different heights.
+I found it interesting, and it showed me that you can choose colors for the height cubes based on their position and height.